aristek/eslint-config-aristek/README.md

 ### GraphQL

-Install the correct versions of each dependency to add GraphQL support to your project via npm:
+Install the correct version of dependency to add GraphQL support to your project via npm:

 ```bash
 npm i -E -D @graphql-eslint/eslint-plugin@2